The Buszy: Battle of The Buszy

 On 2 June 2007, Plan B Skateboards sent a team of Skateboarders to the Buszy to take part in a special one-off event called "The Battle of The Buszy".
 The group included professional skateboarder Paul Rodriguez.

 Go Skateboarding Day

-Each year on the 21st of June, there is a regular meeting of locals at the Buszy on Go Skateboarding Day.
+Each year on 21 of June, there is a regular meeting of locals at the Buszy on Go Skateboarding Day.
 The event is loosely organised, and there is occasionally a competition that may include a game of S.K.A.T.E..

 Easy access to the Buszy by train makes Go Skateboarding Day popular for Skateboarders from around the rest of the United Kingdom to travel to the plaza and skate.

 Hip Hop

 The plaza contains a large collection of vivid and creative art works as the result of many highly respected national and local graffiti artists working at the Buszy, who painted the large, free, legal wall that is situated at the near side of the designated skate area.

 All of the four basic elements of hip hop: breakdancing, graffiti, MC-ing, and DJing, have local history rooted to the spot.
 For example, members of the band Hacktivist would come to the skate jams to perform before the group was formed, gaining worldwide fame.
 Dance crew Nemesis would regularly be seen practising in front of the reflective windows of the bus station.